seatable/seatable-scripts/manual/python/README.md

 ## A simple example

-This following example shows how to query records from a base and update them using queryset.
+This following example shows how to operate records in a table.

 ```
 base = Base(api_token, server_url)